Click on the Frequently Asked Questions below to view the answers.

 What does the trip price include?

-All lodging, most meals, van support, supportive leaders, maps, gratuities for restaurants.
-Not included are alcoholic beverages, personal expenses, cost of van shuttles to and from trip starting points, and airline tickets.
+All lodging, most meals, van support, luggage transfer, supportive leaders, maps, GPS route files, gratuities for restaurants.
+Not included are alcoholic beverages, personal expenses, and travel arrangements to and from the tour, such as air fare.

 What style of lodging can I expect?